nickolasteixeira/Debugging_Docker/README.md

 # DevOps_Puzzle_Insight

 ## Commands to run container
-1. If you do not have docker installed
-- `./install_docker.sh`

-2. Run the docker container and wait for the messages to stop running before pinging `localhost:8080`
+To run the docker container: and wait for the messages to stop running before pinging `localhost:8080`
+- I ran debug the challenge on a Xenial64 Vagrant box and configured the box to forward ports guest:8080, and host:8080
+- Once you've made the changes in the Vagrant box, reload the box `vagrant reload`
+- Clone the repo `git clone https://github.com/nickolasteixeira/DevOps_Puzzle_Insight.git`
+- Install docker if not already installed via the install script `./install_docker.sh`
-- `sudo docker-compose up`
+- Then run the docker compse file `sudo docker-compose up`
+- Wait for the messages to stop running before pinging `localhost:8080` on your host browser

 Below were my thoughts and steps for solving this problem.